-Typically, the largest startup expense for a martial arts school is associated with leasing space in a commercial building or buying a facility.
+Typically, the largest startup expense for a martial arts school business plan is associated with leasing space in a commercial building or buying a facility.
 There might also be staffing expenses, though many businesses start with just the business owner and slowly expand in terms of staff and facilities.
 Classes are added as enrollment grows.
-If this is a martial arts franchise, there are likely significant franchise fees and additional legal expenses involved.
+If this is a martial arts franchise, there are creating a franchise business plan and additional legal expenses involved.

 Illustrative business plan samples